-The limitations of the human senses and of human thought are interests that connect not only the works in that exhibition, but the majority art that I've produced over the last 10 years.
-Other themes include how we classifying and comprehend the world around us (taking into account our biological limitations) and, most importantly, the dissonance between our subjective inner world of experience and the objective outer world of physical reality.
+The limitations of the human senses and of human thought are interests that connect not only the works in that particular exhibition, but the majority art that I've produced over the last 10 years.
+Other common themes include our attempts to classify and comprehend the world around us, taking into account our biological limitations, and, most importantly, the dissonance that arises from our division of existence in to the subjective inner world of experience and an objective outer world of physical reality.

-Five years later the vice chancellor of the Royal College of Art (himself a former Biochemist) described my entry for the 2003, RCA Christmas card competition as too 'cold', 'clinical' and 'objective', but awarded it second prize anyway out of curiosity.
+Five years later at the Royal College of Art, the vice chancellor, himself a former Biochemist, described my entry for the 2003, RCA Christmas card competition as too 'cold', 'clinical' and 'objective', but decided to award it second prize anyway out of curiosity.

-It took a while to realise the connection between these two seemingly unrelated and unimportant events, but they were first hand experiences of an artificial division between scientific objectivity and artistic subjectivity.
-In fact it wasn't until I made 'Clouds, glands, tributaries' in 2007, that I felt I had struck some sort of balance between the philosophical ideals of the two subjects, and possibly found a way to combine them.
+It took a while to realise the deeper connection between these two seemingly unrelated events, but they were my earliest first hand experiences of the great divide between scientific objectivity and artistic subjectivity, and it wasn't until I created 'Clouds, glands, tributaries' in 2007, that I felt I had struck a balance between these two philosophical ideals, and possibly found a way to combine them.

-Over time I came to realise that the mechanism underlying the drawing is almost identical to that of Japanese Haiku poetry.
-Unlike classical Chinese poetry the Haiku poet must remain as objective as possible whilst composing the three short lines of the poem.
-In a classic 'show don't tell' fashion, when a poet directly describes their own subjective feelings, then the poem fails as a haiku.
+Over time I came to realise that the approach to creating drawing is almost identical to that writing of Japanese Haiku poetry.
+Unlike classical Chinese poetry, the Haiku poet must remain entirely objective whilst composing the three short lines of the poem.
+In a classic 'show, don't tell' fashion, if a poet makes the mistake of revealing their subjective feelings too directly then the poem fails as a haiku.

-In my mind, the true power of a haiku lies in the 'subjective void' left by the poet for readers to fill themselves.
-The effect of a successful haiku is fleeting but powerfully subjective, and much more than the sum of its objective observations.
-The best haiku, even in translation, are capable of connecting the reader and writer as human beings in the world, despite vast distances in time, space, culture and language, and the goal is to achieve this by purely objective means.
+To my mind the true power of a haiku lies in the 'subjective void' left by the poet for readers to fill themselves.
+As a result, the effect of a successful haiku is fleeting but powerfully subjective, and much more than the sum of its objective observations.
+The best haiku, even in translation, are capable of subjectively connecting reader and writer across vast distances in time, space, culture and language, despite the suppression of subjective expression in favour of objective depiction.

 and also the Lacrimal gland which creates tears. (frontal view and cross section)

-The drawings are based on the geological theory for the formation of river tributaries which suggests that, over a period of geological time, small irregularities in the valley wall are eroded by running water, creating fissures which gradually extend back into the rock face into more complex river networks.
+The drawings are based on the geological theory for the formation of river tributaries which suggests that over a period of geological time, small irregularities in the valley wall are eroded by running water to create fissures that gradually extend back into the surface of rock face into vast and complex river networks.

 The Meibomian / Tarsal glands secrete an oil that traps the 'tear film' against the surface of the eye.
 This creates a miniscule layer of salt water 0.003 mm thick, through which we view the world.
 The geological layer beneath this depicts an erosion pattern arising as a result of water draining from the land into a river system.

 Two other aspects of water are present only by suggestion, the raindrops from the storm clouds and tears from the eyes, and both of these play off the idea of erosion over time on the landscape beneath.
-To my mind, the spherical ball of the eye is also indirectly present in the spherical negative space created by each of the three layers, especially the four upper eyelids.
+The spherical ball of an eye is also suggested by the spherical, negative space created by each of the three layers, in particular the four, overlapping, upper eyelids.

-'Clouds, glands, tributaries' does rely upon more a specialised knowledge in order to recognise the specific nature of the diagrams being used.
-The title gives no suggestion as to what type of cloud, gland or tributary the viewer is looking at, and the references risk being lost in ambiguity.
+'Clouds, glands, tributaries' relies upon specialised knowledge to recognise the specific nature of the diagrams being used as the title gives no suggestion as to what type of cloud, gland or tributary the viewer is looking at, so that the references risk being lost in ambiguity.

 To see just how subtle, intricate and profound biochemical pathways really are, it's worth following the link below to two of my favourite diagrams of all times.
 Compiled by Gerhard Michal of the Boehringer Mannheim company, they were originally published as huge wall posters, but are now available for free in an online, interactive form.